microsoft/code-with-engineering-playbook/observability/readme.md

 ## What is collected

-1. Latency: Time taken to service a request.
+1. **Latency**: Time taken to service a request.
-2. Traffic: Measurement of how much demand is placed on the system, typically number of requests per second.
+2. **Traffic**: Measurement of how much demand is placed on the system, typically number of requests per second.
-3. Errors: Errors, application faults and traces with adequete information on error messages.
+3. **Errors**: Errors, application faults and traces with adequate information on error messages.
 4. Identify a unique value (correlation identifier) that will be consistently tagged with data.

 In addition to above, engineers are encouraged to have conversations to understand other logs, metrics, data that adds value to the customer.